-- All required core curriculum as required by the Manchester University Pharmacy Program - Meet the requirement of a minimum of 5 elective credit hours to complete the Pharm.D. program.
-This will require at least one other elective in addition to the three leadership elective courses below. - The following elective didactic courses: - o PHRM 596 Leadership for Pharmacists (2 credit hours; Fall P3) - PHRM 597 Leadership: People & Change (2 credit hours; Spring P3) - Two APPE rotations with significant leadership or management experience - o One of these rotations must be focused on working with a leader in any setting. - The second rotation could be with another leader at a different site or could be in any other practice area and involve some type of leadership project completed for that site. - A longitudinal leadership project.
+- All required core curriculum as required by the Manchester University College of Pharmacy Doctor of Pharmacy curriculum - Meet the requirement of a minimum of 5 elective credit hours to complete the Pharm.D. program.
+This will require at least one other elective in addition to the three leadership elective courses below. - The following elective didactic courses: - PHRM 596 Leadership for Pharmacists (2 credit hours; Fall P3) - PHRM 597 Leadership: People & Change (2 credit hours; Spring P3) - Two APPE rotations with significant leadership or management experience - One of these rotations must be focused on working with a leader in any setting. - The second rotation could be with another leader at a different site or could be in any other practice area and involve some type of leadership project completed for that site. - A longitudinal leadership project completed during the APPE year.
 This project could be either research-based or be implemented practically at a partner health care site or the College. - The project will be identified either through track coordinators or by student suggestion and coordinator approval.
-Students may work in groups at the discretion of the course coordinators.

-- Participants will be assigned a track course faculty member to serve as their mentor.
-This individual will guide them through the research project experience and be responsible for mentoring and assessing successful completion of the project. - The project must be submitted for either: - dissemination as a podium or poster presentation at a local, regional and/or national conference or a peer-reviewed scientific publication; OR - consideration for implementation in an organization the student has worked with during his or her time in the track program. - Attendance at no fewer than two professional development events per semester during the P3 and P4 years of the curriculum.
+Students may work in groups at the discretion of the course coordinators. - Participants will be assigned a track course faculty member to serve as their mentor.
+This individual will guide them through the research project experience and be responsible for mentoring and assessing successful completion of the project. - The project must be submitted for either: - dissemination as a podium or poster presentation at a local, regional and/or national conference or a peer-reviewed scientific publication; OR - consideration for implementation in an organization the student has worked with during his or her time in the track program